-Swiss crypto miner to build Swedish plant
+Swiss crypto miner embarks on Swedish venture

 It also helps that Diginex’s Head of Europe is a Valais-born Swiss resident.
 Diginex is backed by Hong Kong investment company Madison Holding Group that branched out from its traditional wine merchant and retail base to take a majority stake in the blockchain company last month.
 It will stump up the $30 million (CHF29.9 million) needed to finance the Swedish mine.

+“It is not easy finding such a highly skilled team that is flexible enough to move to where we want to set up mines,” said the Diginex spokesman.
+“Hopefully this collaboration with Alpine Mining will be the first step of a larger operation.”

-Alpine Mining has built up a network of suppliers for the specialist cryptotoken mining hardware and can handle all aspects of mining, including security, says Thomas.
-But this does not mean that the company has turned its back on Switzerland.
+Setting up the Swedish mine does not mean that Alpine Mining has turned its back on Switzerland.
 “We will continue to be based in Gondo and have plans to increase our mining capacity substantially in Switzerland,” Thomas told swissinfo.ch.

-Mining for a wide variety cryptocurrencies, such as bitcoin, ethereum on monero, involves specialized computers competing with each other to solve complex mathematical puzzles.
-The miner that wins the race is rewarded with cryptocurrencies.

 swissinfo.ch